Phantonia/Krypton/Specification/9_IdentifierBinding.md

 If no local variable with this identifier is found, then built-in and declared functions are considered.
 If a function with this name is found, the identifier is bound to that function.

-If neither a variable nor a function is found, a compile time error is reported.
+If neither a variable nor a function is found, a compile-time error is reported.

-## 10.2 In a type expression
+## 9.2 In a type specifier

 In a type expression, only datatypes are considered when binding identifiers.
 The only identifiers that are allowed here are the built-in types: